create3000/x_ite/docs/_posts/components/Geometry3D/Cone.md

 - Mnemonic "this geometry is *solid* like a brick" (you don't render the inside of a brick).
 - If in doubt, use *solid*='false' for maximum visibility.
-- (X3D version 4.0 ISO.proof draft) accessType relaxed to inputOutput in order to support animation and visualization.
+- AccessType relaxed to inputOutput in order to support animation and visualization.

 #### Warnings